Mark Andrews

 # ℹ 316 more rows

-, the type variable is sometimes missing, or has values like “City (2012)” that do not correspond to one the five English district types, or has two pieces of information that are separated by a comma.
+The type variable is quite inconsistent.
+The 326 English districts are in fact simply divided into 5 types but in our Df, the type variable is sometimes missing, or has values like “City (2012)” that do not correspond to one the five English district types, or has two pieces of information that are separated by a comma.
 Because of this overall inconsistency, we will drop the variable.
 However, it is possible to recover this information from joining this table with other tables of English districts such as from what is available on the List of English districts by area Wikipedia page.

-%<>% select(-type) Df
+Df %<>% select(-type)

 As a final fix, we can see that one district, namely Stockton-on-Tees, is listed as belonging to two regions of England:

-%>% filter(district == "Stockton-on-Tees") Df
+Df %>% filter(district == "Stockton-on-Tees")

 # A tibble: 1 × 4